arkency/posts/posts/2017-09-28-event-sourcing-is-a-transferable-skill.md

 ```

 Not bad, even given my so-so Haskell skills.
+Huge thanks to [Tom Janssens](http://tojans.me/blog/2014/02/26/cqrs-and-functional-programming/) for influence!
 There are different building blocks — sure.
 It will look alien at first sight if you've been only programming Ruby.

 Still the idea is about taking action (described as Command), protected by the business rules (conditions).

 ```haskell
 handle' (Just product) (Reserve quantity orderNumber)